-The MA in Residential Education is a one year, part-time course for those working in or with an interest in boarding schools.
+The MA in Residential Education is a one-year, part-time course for those working in or with an interest in boarding schools.
 It is offered in partnership with the Boarding Schools’ Association.
 This the most popular Masters courses of its type in the UK.
 We take students from all round the world.
 They appreciate the opportunity to follow their own interests while being given clear guidance about the requirements of a serious level 7 academic qualification.

 This course allows those with experience in boarding, who are keen to research, to write about a topic of interest to them.
 The heart of the MA is a 12,000-15,000 word dissertation.
 You will do a literature review, which informs your dissertation, and you will learn about different research methods.
 You will be expected to read widely.

 Applicants may be from state or independent boarding schools in the UK or abroad.